vg-mjg/saki-portable-online/README.md

 2. Join Network
    * Insert the Network ID given by host
    * Enable all the things (global ip, managed ip, etc...)
+   * If it's working Windows should ask for a new network, accept it

 [Screenshot (not host)](https://raw.githubusercontent.com/watterle/saki-portable-online/main/208.png)